imvetri/articles/Space.design.md

 I wanted to put an effort to figure out how to build one based on the world we live in.

+## motivation
+If you learn CSS, you can understand everything in css and build with CSS If you learn math, you can understand everything else in math .
+.
+.
+If you learn (magic), you can understand everything in magic and build it back.
+.
+.
+.
+.
+So take a learning medium and teach it something, next time it sees something, it will try to recreate it.

+so if you teach an AI to see colors, it can only create the world back in colors :D.

 ## References